Kris Wolf

 Kris Hernandez (born August 12, 1984) is an American retired professional wrestler, best known by the ring name Kris Wolf.
 She wrestled for World Wonder Ring Stardom in Japan, where she is a former High Speed Champion, as well as a founding member of the Oedo Tai stable.
-She has also wrestled for Ring Of Honor, Alternative Wrestling Show (AWS), Westside Xtreme Wrestling (wXw) and Pro Wrestling: EVE.
+She has also wrestled for Ring of Honor, Alternative Wrestling Show (AWS), Westside Xtreme Wrestling (wXw) and Pro Wrestling: EVE.
 On February 6, 2019, Hernandez announced on her YouTube channel that she would be performing her final tour with Stardom in the upcoming weeks, and retiring due to concussion issues throughout her career.

 Originally working as a freelance photographer in San Francisco, California, Hernandez wanted to become a wrestler after living a year and a half in Japan and seeing a Stardom match on YouTube.
-She was trained by Fuka Kakimoto, Io Shirai and Nanae Takahashi, and debuted August 10, 2014, in a three-way match with Reo Hazuki and Koguma.
+She was trained by Fuka Kakimoto, Io Shirai and Nanae Takahashi, and debuted on August 10, 2014, in a three-way match with Reo Hazuki and Koguma.

 Professional wrestling career

 World Wonder Ring Stardom (2014–2018)

-On August 10, 2014, Wolf had her debut match for World Wonder Ring Stardom in a losing effort against Reo Hazuki and Koguma in a three-way match.
+On August 10, 2014, Wolf had her debut match for World Wonder Ring Stardom in a losing effort against Koguma and Reo Hazuki in a three-way match.
+At Mask Fiesta 2014 on October 26, Wolf, performing under the name Shadow, teamed up with Mystique in a loss to Shinba and Star Fire.
+At Mask Fiesta 2015 on October 25, 2015, Wolf, under the ring name Crazy Wolf, teamed up with Datura in a loss to Lucky Blanca and Santana Wonder.
 She won her first title, the High Speed Championship, by defeating Mayu Iwatani and Kagetsu in a three-way match on February 23, 2017.
 She lost the title to Shanna on July 16.
 On December 2, Wolf won the Alternative Wrestling Show (AWS) Women's World Championship, defeating Nicole Savoy.

 Wolf left World Wonder Ring Stardom on March 25, 2018.